tfchurch/sumo-hakyll/pages/smt.md

 The **General Test** is a 110-minute exam consisting of 25 short answer questions that is designed for students that have less mathematical background.

+*For full rules and more detailed information, see our 2014 rules page.*

 !!!largebutton [SMT 2014 Contest Rules](/smtrules.html)

 # Frequently Asked Questions {#faq}